michaljuhas/sample-database/README.md

 **Third,**  extract  the SQL file from the (newly merged) archive `sample_staff.tar.gz`.
 You may want to use [7-Zip](http://www.7-zip.org/) again.

+## ...or if you use Workbench

+You can also import the `.sql` files to MySQL Workbench.
+Just select in menu `File - Run SQL Script`.
+No need to "Open" it, just Run it.

 ## 3. Load to your local database